-Pb isotopes are used in a range of science applications including ore geology, plate tectonics, studies of early Earth evolution and archaeometry.
-Despite their widespread applications, there are few tools readily available to users, to calculate and plot these data.
+Pb isotopes are used in a range of science applications including, plate tectonics, studies of early Earth evolution and archaeometry.
+Despite their widespread applications, there are few tools readily available to users, to calculate and plot these data, and to generate Pb evolution models.
+Pb isotopes are routinely used in studies of ore deposit geology (Eglington 2018), and are often used by geologists who are not specialists in isotope geochemistry.
+This presents a challenge as there are few tools available to process, plot and interpret Pb isotope data.
 In recent years, tools have been developed and adapted for various isotopic and geochemical datasets, including, IsoplotR (Vermeesch 2018) and provenance (Vermeesch, Resentini, and Garzanti 2016) in R, and pyrolite (Williams et al. 2020) in Python.
-Some of these have a linked graphic user interface (GUI), which allows users of various programming experience to use the tools.
-The power of these tools is the ability to apply them to large datasets, and integrate them with other powerful statistical and visualisation packages, which is becoming increasingly important as the geosciences move toward big data analytics.
+Some of these packages have a linked graphic user interface (GUI), which allows users of various programming experience to use them.
+The power of these tools is the ability to apply them to large datasets, and integrate them with other powerful statistical and visualisation packages, which is becoming increasingly important as many disciplines within Earth Sciences involve big data analytics.

-Typically Pb isotope calculations are performed in makeshift spreadsheets with little transparency of how they are actually calculated.
-The methods for calculating these different values also vary among publications, often with poor documentation, making reproducibility impossible.
+Typically Pb isotope calculations and Pb evolution models are performed in makeshift spreadsheets with little transparency of how they are actually calculated.
+The methods for calculating these different values also vary among publications, often with poor documentation, making reproducibility difficult.
 Our aim is to provide a review of Pb isotope systematics and how these are incorporated into various Pb isotope calculations.
-We document the different calculations used for Pb isotopes and how they have been implemented into the PbIso R package.
-The PbIso functions allow for simplicity in only requiring minimal Pb isotope measurements as inputs, while also allowing flexibility by the optional input values depending on different starting model parameters.
+We document the different calculations used for Pb isotope data and Pb evolution models and how they have been implemented into the PbIso R package.
+The PbIso functions allow for simplicity in only requiring minimal Pb isotope measurements as inputs, while also allowing users the flexibility of setting optional input values, or defining their own Pb evolution models.